Mission & Purpose

 - Over a two-week period in September and October, complete online peer review and rating of 100+ session proposals and be available for 4-hour review call and a 2-hour selection call in mid-to-late- October

 - Over a two-week period in March, complete online peer review and rating of 60+ student poster proposals and be available for a 1-hour call-in mid to late March

 - Attend conference calls as required

 - Attend one in-person meeting each year: conference debrief meeting and luncheon at AIHce EXP in the Spring

-Please submit your completed application by Monday, April 11, 2022.
-We anticipate notifying applicants of selection by Friday, May 6, 2022.
-If you have any questions, contact Diana Kane, Program Director, Education.
+Please submit your completed application by Wednesday, March 15, 2023.
+We anticipate notifying applicants of selection by the beginning of April.
+If you have any questions, contact Diana Kane, Program Manager, Education.